kernel137/shavis/README.md

-<h1 align="center">Etherium private key to BPM</h1>
+<h1 align="center">Etherium private key to BPM image</h1>
-A C++ CLI tool that takes an Ethereum private key as input and translates it into a BMP image.
+A proof-of-concept C++ CLI tool that takes an Ethereum private key as input and generates a BMP image.

 Made using libbmp by marc-q: https://github.com/marc-q/libbmp/